greggersaurus/OpenSteamController/UsbConfiguration/README.md

 # USB Configuration

-Steam offers the ability to change certain configuration options for a Steam Controller (i.e. change LED brightness, change jingle to one of a few pre-defined options).
+The work in this directory focuses on interfacing with the official firmware of the Steam Controller via USB.
+Steam offers the ability to change certain configuration options for a Steam Controller (i.e. change LED brightness, change Jingle to one of a few pre-defined options).
 This directory contains work for understanding, reproducing and, maybe, expanding upon this functionality.

 # Goals